A very sticky South African treat originated from the Malayan cuisine.

 - Cut butter into the flour.

-- Add the sugar and beaten eggs and mix until a dough has formed.
+- Add the sugar, liquid and beaten eggs.
+Mix until a dough has formed but do not over work the dough.

 - Chill the dough for at least 1 hour.